CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 If a player is found abusing these loopholes, warnings will be given followed up by a punishment if required.

+No, this isn't for staff to be abusive, not every rule can be thought of, and not every little thing will be in this MOTD.

+Because of this, please make suggestions if you feel we have missed something significant in our rules or have made an error.

 ## Infraction Consequences

 The following actions may be taken in this order [unless violating a more serious offense]: